Host a Terraria Server on Your Linode

 sudo /usr/local/bin/terrariad attach.

-With the game server installed, scripts written and the service ready, the server can be started with a single command:
+Now that the game server is installed, the scripts are written, and the service is ready, the server can be started with a single command:

 sudo systemctl start terraria

-The first run of the server must generate the world defined earlier, so give it time before trying to connect.
-You can use
+The first time you run the server, it will generate the world defined earlier.
+This will take a while, so give it time before trying to connect.
+To watch the world generation progress, use:

 In addition to starting and stopping the